kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 manager --leader-elect ... --stack-telemetry-endpoint="https://metrics.kubewarden.io/" --stack-telemetry-period=6h ...
 ```

-When the `--stack-telemetry-endpoint` flag is not defined, no telemetry will be
+When the `--stack-telemetry-endpoint` flag isn't defined, no telemetry will be
 sent.
 The feature will be disabled by default.

 ### Controller Information Collection and Delivery

-When the telemetry endpoint is configured, a new periodic job should be created
+When configuring the telemetry endpoint, a new periodic job should be created
 in the controller to collect and send the data.
 This job can be implemented
 using the Runnable interface from the controller-runtime package and integrated
 into the manager alongside the existing reconcilers.

-This new periodic reconciler will start a time.Ticker that will periodically:
+This new periodic reconciler will start a `time.Ticker` that will periodically:

 - Collect information about how many PolicyServers are deployed.
 - Collect information about how many policies are deployed.
+- Collect all required relevant information desired to the metrics.
 - Collect the Kubewarden version in use (this can be a constant updated on
   every release).
 - Collect the Kubernetes version.